 This 619-acre county park really does have something for everyone.
 The park is home to Longstreet Farm (which has live farm animals), Historic Holmes -Hendrickson House, the David C. Shaw Arboretum, picnic areas, fishing, tennis courts, two playgrounds, ice skating, sledding and 10 miles of hiking trails.

-Nestled a few miles east of I-78 and the Parkway is an outdoor gem — South Mountain Reservation in Millburn/West Orange, New Jersey.
+Nestled a few miles east of I-78 and the Parkway is an outdoor gem — South Mountain Reservation in Millburn/South Orange, New Jersey.
 This 2,000+ acre park in Essex County is not only home to several miles of nature trails (including this amazing waterfall), but also a zoo, mini-golf, playground, and a reservoir with a paved walking trail.
 Read the full guide.

 The largest developed park in Middlesex County, this 675-acre park features a 30-acre stocked lake which can be use used for fishing and non-gas-powered boats.
 There’s also a small animal haven with exotic and farm animals on site, in addition to a dog park and athletic playing fields.
 There are also several miles of nice hiking trails.